andreafuturi/gitmini/README.md

 Gitmini is a minimal set of git commands designed to simplify developers workflow.
 Its primary goal is to automate various aspects of Git, enabling developers to focus on writing code rather than managing their repositories.
-Gitmini revolves around the concept of tickets, which are commonly used in software development to organize and track work progress.
+Gitmini revolves around the concept of tickets, which are commonly used to organize and track work progress in software development.

 The commands in Gitmini are intuitively named, even for users unfamiliar with Git or version control in general.